NiccoDorn/project-one/submissions/submission_20250621_224512/CONTRIBUTIONS.md

 - Team and I reviewed the code but we couldn't detect the reason for the weird behaviour in the code.
 AI (Claude) also didn't.

 - Edit on 02.07.2025: I wrote a scala function that mirrors my changes in the target permutation along the middle and now it gives me the correct instruction sequences without having to wrap them with grevi 31 instructions => Best solutions are now 2 less instructions long.
 See `CustomPermutation.scala` under `/src/main/scala/RISC-V/utils`
+- Edit on 03.07.2025: Removed getMirroredPermutation because real culprit found with rori in .scala and .cpp

 - See my C++ implementation script with custom hashing for breaking up patterns: `perm_finder.cpp` under `/submission`